-Mrs. Stoffel has been at Salem Preschool for three years, two as a teacher and one as the director.
+Mrs. Stoffel has been at Salem Preschool for three years, two as a teacher and two as the director.
 Prior to that, she taught kindergarten for 35 years in the Spring Lake Park and Centennial School Districts in Minnesota.
 Shannyn received her degree in elementary education from the University of Minnesota, Morris and her master’s degree in educational leadership from Bethel University.

-Mrs. Stoffel has been married to her husband, Mick, for 42 years and has two grown daughters and five grandchildren.
+Mrs. Stoffel has been married to her husband, Mick, for 42 years and has two grown daughters and six grandchildren.
 When she is not at preschool, she enjoys spending time with her grandkids, traveling, reading and relaxing on her boat.

-Mrs. Harris has been teaching at Salem Preschool for 25 years.
+Mrs. Harris has been teaching at Salem Preschool for over 25 years.
 She earned her teaching degree from St. Could State University.

 Mrs. Harris and her husband.
 Bob, have been married for 41 years and have three children and three grandchildren.
 Reading, biking, golfing and spending time with her family are her favorite things to do as well as teaching three and four-year olds at Salem Preschool.